Non-Euclidean Crystallographic Rigidity: Introduction and Preliminaries

 Note that there is no notion of ``genericity" of a configuration in the $\ell_1$-plane or $\ell_\infty$-plane; there may be open sets of configurations where the framework is rigid and other open sets where the framework is flexible.
 In other words, the set of regular configurations (where the rigidity matrix has maximum rank) of a particular graph in these spaces need not be dense in the space of all configurations.
 However, the set of regular configurations will always be open.
 In contrast, in $\ell_q$-planes for $q\in(1,\infty)$, the set of regular configurations is always dense in the space of all configurations, so the usual ideas of genericity from Euclidean rigidity can be applied to these spaces \cite{KitsonDenseOpen}.

-It is also important to note that the only relevant types of symmetry in a given normed space are those that are compatible with the symmetries of the unit circle.
-Although a characterisation of forced-symmetric rigidity for any finite-order rotational symmetry was found by J. Malestein and L. Theran in \cite[Theorem 1]{MalesteinSymmetry}, only $2$-fold and $4$-fold rotational symmetry can be considered in non-Euclidean $\ell_q$-planes (including $\ell_1$ and $\ell_\infty$).
+It is also important to note that the only relevant types of symmetry in a given normed space are those that are compatible with the symmetries of the unit sphere.
+In the Euclidean plane, a characterisation of forced-symmetric rigidity for any finite-order rotational symmetry was found by J. Malestein and L. Theran in \cite[Theorem 1]{MalesteinSymmetry}.
+However, only $2$-fold and $4$-fold rotational symmetry can be considered in non-Euclidean $\ell_q$-planes (including $\ell_1$ and $\ell_\infty$).
 Likewise, symmetry with respect to dihedral groups of order $2k$, where $k$ is odd, is not relevant in these planes, although a characterisation of forced-symmetric rigidity for these groups in the Euclidean plane was found by T. Jord\'{a}n, V. Kaszanitzky and S. Tanigawa in \cite[Theorem 8.2]{EGRES}.
 No characterisations for forced-symmetric rigidity in the Euclidean plane are known for dihedral groups of order $2k$, where $k$ is even.

 In \cite[Theorem 3.6]{NonEuclidean}, D. Kitson and S. Power proved that a regular framework in a non-Euclidean $\ell_q$-plane is minimally rigid if and only if its graph is $(2,2)$-tight.
-They also showed that the same condition is necessary and sufficient for minimal rigidity in polytopic planes with two basis vectors, including the $\ell_1$-plane and the $\ell_\infty$-plane \cite[Theorem 4.10]{NonEuclidean}.
+They also showed that the same condition is necessary and sufficient for minimal rigidity in polytopic planes with a quadrilateral unit circle, including the $\ell_1$-plane and the $\ell_\infty$-plane \cite[Theorem 4.10]{NonEuclidean}.
 This work opened questions regarding forced-symmetric rigidity in these non-Euclidean planes.
-Reflectionally-symmetric rigidity in polytopic planes was characterised by D. Kitson and B. Schulze in \cite[Theorem 22]{GridLike}.
-A characterisation for half-turn rotationally-symmetric rigidity in polytopic planes was proved by D. Kitson, A. Nixon and B. Schulze in \cite[Theorem 4.3]{KitsonSymmetricNormed}.
+Forced-reflectionally-symmetric rigidity in polytopic planes with a quadrilateral unit circle was characterised by D. Kitson and B. Schulze in \cite[Theorem 22]{GridLike}.
+A characterisation for half-turn forced-rotationally-symmetric rigidity in polytopic planes with a quadrilateral unit circle was proved by D. Kitson, A. Nixon and B. Schulze in \cite[Theorem 4.3]{KitsonSymmetricNormed}.